 In another study, 12 healthy males drank 150 ml decaffeinated coffee (containing CGAs), with or without 200mg added caffeine.
 Their resting metabolic rate, skin and core body temperatures were monitored over the following 3 hours.
 Caffeine ingestion had an immediate, significant effect in boosting their metabolic rate by an average of 7% which was sustained for at least the following testing period of 3 hours.
 Internal and skin temperature increased with both the decaffeinated and caffeinated coffee, but was greater after consuming caffeine.

-Decaffeinated coffee bean extracts are available if you prefer to avoid the stimulating effect of caffeine which can keep you awake at night.
-Some people, such as myself, are more sensitive to this effect than others.
+Decaffeinated coffee bean extracts are available if you prefer to avoid the stimulating effect of caffeine which can keep you awake at night, and will still boost weight loss due to the presence of chlorogenic acids (CGA).

 Green coffee beans and appetite

-The caffeine in green coffee beans may also suppress hunger – at least in males.
+Green coffee bean extract may also suppress hunger.
 A study involving 10 men and 10 women investigated the effects of taking a 300mg dose of caffeine half an hour before they were offered an eat-all-you-want meal.
 In men, pre-loading with caffeine reduced the amount eaten at the meal by 21.7% compared to placebo (816 kcals versus 1043 kcals) but in women the effect was not statistically significant (603kcals vs 625 kcals).

-Although these studies involve small numbers of people, they suggest that adding green coffee extracts to a sensible diet and exercise regime could provide additional help if you are struggling to lose weight.
+Although studies have involved small numbers of people, they suggest that adding green coffee extracts to a sensible diet and exercise regime could provide additional help if you are struggling to lose weight.

-It is important to only buy good quality brands made to a pharmaceutical standard known as GMP, however.
-This ensures they are checked at every stage of processing for purity, and provide a consistent dose.
-This is vital, as some unregulated green coffee brands were found to contain a prescription-only drug, sibutramine, which is no longer used medically to assist weight loss as taking it may increase the risk of heart attack and stroke.
+Select good quality brands made to a pharmaceutical standard known as GMP to ensure they are checked at every stage of processing for purity, and provide a consistent dose.
+Some unregulated green coffee brands were withdrawn from teh market when they were found to contain a prescription-only drug, sibutramine, which is no longer used medically to assist weight loss due to side effects.

-Although none of the trials reported any serious side effects, one person withdrew from a study because of headaches (possibly related to the caffeine) while another withdrew due to a urinary tract infection (probably not related to the extracts).
+Although none of the clinical trials reported any serious side effects, one person withdrew from a study because of headache (possibly related to the caffeine) while another withdrew due to a urinary tract infection (probably not related to the extracts).